Sandevik/Game-Of-Life/README.md

 # Game-Of-Life
-Game of life program built in Rust
+Terminal Game of life program built in Rust

 ## The Rules of Game Of Life;
 ### https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life